 Additional activities: Beyond building the knowledge base within the group, the Collaborative provides a coherent district voice in California’s policy dialogue and disseminates research- and practice-based insights to support district improvement across the state.
 To do so, the Collaborative engages in:

-- special projects that enhance the learning of participating districts, such as documenting lessons from cross-district partnerships like the Fresno-Long Beach Learning Partnership and a burgeoning collaboration between Garden Grove and Oakland;
+- special projects that enhance the learning of participating districts, such as documenting lessons from cross-district partnerships like the Fresno-Long Beach Learning Partnership;

 - activities to inform state policy, including working groups to advise on the design and implementation of state and federal initiatives in California; and